-Type 2 diabetes does not have to be permanent.
-In fact, there are many ways you can reverse it if you dedicate your time and put a lot of effort into it.
-One of the ways is to restrict the calorie intake and try fasting.
+There are many ways we can manage type 2 diabetes if we dedicate our time and put a lot of effort into it.
+One of the ways is to restrict calorie intake and try fasting.

-When fat starts to accumulate in certain areas of the body where there shouldn’t be any fat, diabetes develops.
-It all starts with the huge amount of fat stored in your muscle tissue.
-Type 2 diabetes is usually hereditary.
+When fats start to accumulate in certain areas of the body where there shouldn’t be any fat, the chronic disease develops.
+It all starts with a huge amount of fat stored in the muscle tissue.
+This chronic disease is usually hereditary.

 But, it can also be caused by a sedentary lifestyle and a poor diet.
 That huge amount of fat is called intramuscular fat.
 It is located on the inside of the muscles.
 This fat forces the muscles to produce harmful toxic fat that metabolites as diacylglycerol and ceramide.

-In the end, such toxins can affect the insulin resistance and cause type 1 diabetes.
-Type 1 diabetes is irreversible.
-That is why it is important to treat type 2 diabetes before it advances.
+In the end, such toxins can affect insulin resistance and cause type 1 diabetes.

 The more fat starts to accumulate in the pancreas, the more it will compromise its function.
-This is a huge problem because the pancreas is in charge for producing the insulin.
-As a result, the insulin production will reduce and affect the blood sugar levels.
+This is a huge problem because the pancreas is in charge of producing insulin.
+As a result, insulin production will reduce and affect blood sugar levels.

-At this point, to help keep diabetes in check, people will have to use insulin injections.
-These injections may be useful in the short-term, but they can cause numerous health issues.
-Fortunately, you can prevent such serious health problems.
+At this point, to help keep their disease in check, people will have to use insulin injections.

 For more than 150 years, people have been using fasting as a way to obtain numerous health benefits.
-Back in the 1870s, an expert on diabetes, Dr. Appollinaire Bouchardet claimed that fasting could produce positive results for managing diabetes.
+Back in the 1870s, an expert on diabetes, Dr. Forbes said that fasting could produce positive results for managing this chronic condition.

 He even recommended it for his patients.
-More than 100 years ago, another expert in diabetes, Dr. Eliot Joslin, published his study in which he suggested that fasting can reverse diabetes.
+More than 100 years ago, another expert in the same field, Dr. Eliot Joslin, published his study in which he suggested that fasting may even reverse it.

 These 2 researchers were among the first ones to realize that fasting can detoxify the body, organs, and tissues from fatty deposits.
-If you cleanse the organs from all the fat, you can restore the insulin sensitivity.
+If we cleanse the organs from the fat, we can help improve insulin sensitivity.

-Fasting can come with some health consequences, especially for people with type 2 diabetes.
-That is why it is best to start fasting under the watchful eye of your doctor.
-Always consult with a professional before you implement any dietary changes.
+Fasting can come with some health consequences.
+That is why it is best to start fasting under the watchful eye of a doctor.
+Always consult with a professional before implementing any dietary changes.

-Ideally, your doctor will help you with their experience and guide you through the entire process.
-It is also possible that your blood sugar may drop.
-So, it is crucial that you constantly monitor your blood sugar.
+Ideally, the doctor will help us with their experience and guide us through the entire process.
+It is also possible that blood sugar levels may drop.
+So, it is crucial that we constantly monitor our levels.

-You can eat about 500 to 600 calories per day.
-After 2 months, the pancreas can stabilize the blood sugar levels and start producing sufficient insulin levels.
+We can eat about 500 to 600 calories per day.
+After a few months, the pancreas may start producing more insulin.

-But, it is important to stop fasting once your blood glucose drops below 70 mg/dl or exceeds 300 mg/dl.
-If you want to start fasting, we suggest you reduce the calorie intake and focus on a plant-based diet.
+But, it is important to stop fasting once our blood glucose drops below 70 mg/dl or exceeds 300 mg/dl.
+If we want to start fasting, we suggest reducing the calorie intake and focusing on a plant-based diet.
 Consume a healthy diet.

-If you want to eat more foods other than plants, you can eat cheese, meat, and starches but in small amounts.
+Those who want to eat more foods other than plants can eat cheese, meat, and starches but in small amounts.
 Lastly, try to implement moderate changes.
-Do not starve your body.
-Carefully and slowly reduce the amount of food you consume.
+Do not starve.
+Carefully and slowly reduce the amount of food.
+Otherwise, we might damage our health.